icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/path.md

 # Path

 ## Summary
-A set of transforms that form a path in 3D space.
+A list of transforms that usually represents a path in 3D space.
 These form the basis for brush strokes and camera paths

 ## Instance Properties